 And I say this not to undermine what you are going through, but to remind you that you are not alone.
 I certainly felt it.
 So did several others who confided in me in first year.
 Again, everyone’s thoughts and emotions regarding changes in self-image are equally valid.

-Above all, be kind to yourself.
+Above all, remember to be kind to yourself!

 All of these thoughts and emotions are valid.
 Just because “everyone else is going through the same thing” doesn’t mean that your own thoughts and emotions are not valid.
 Give yourself the time to settle in.
 Let yourself feel what you are feeling.
 Validate your own emotions.